Skip to main content

 This can also help you to work out if a test is nearing completion or not, an important date to be aware of.

-It's important to take this percentage into account when analyzing the results of an A/B test, especially if you haven't distributed your audience equally (i.e. 50%:50%).
+It's important to take the percentage of audience distribution into account when analyzing the results of an A/B test, especially if you haven't distributed your audience equally (i.e. 50%:50%).
 You'll have to properly weigh the data before analyzing them.

 Analyzing your data will allow you to draw conclusions about the best scenarios to use for your website as well as to create new tests and continuously optimize your strategy.